fitzhenry/Comment_Project/README.md

-This program mimics OES teacher comments
+This program should mimic OES teacher comments.
+Hopefully it works